 Melissa’s garden is made up of a large coral garden (hence the name) an amazing array of soft and hard corals spanning a huge area.

-Cape Kri dive site has it all – coral reefs, reef sharks, huge bumphead parrotfish and if you’re lucky you may even witness the shy resident dugong.
+Easily some of the best diving in Raja Ampat, Cape Kri dive site has it all – coral reefs, reef sharks, huge bumphead parrotfish and if you’re lucky you may even witness the shy resident dugong.

 Arborek Jetty is a great easy dive with lots going on.
-Great for the big stuff, but also great for smaller critters like nudibranch.
+Great for the big stuff, but also great for smaller critters like nudibranchs.
 Here we saw the famous walking shark, a small shark (<1m) that seems to walk across the floor using its pectoral and pelvic fins.
 Also, keep an eye out into the blue as you never know when a manta may swim by.